akovantsev/destruct/README.md

       ;      ^^^^^^^^^ arbitrary code; here, if :baz key's value is absent or nil - ;      it falls back to B and A bound above, and then to keyword :foo ;    ^ sym name, result will be bound to
-      ;^ one of 3 function names: orp ors ort
+      ;^ one of 3 macro names: orp ors ort
 ```

 `missing` is visible only within destructuring form **outside** of arbitrary code slots (`key` slot).<br>